 The program offers one year of GME in neuroradiology.
 The fellowship is ACGME-accredited and leads to a Certificate of Added Qualification (CAQ) in neuroradiology.
 The fellow has 4.5 clinical and 0.5 academic days per week.
 In addition, each fellow is awarded one week of block academic time during the second, third and fourth quarters of the year for a total of three weeks of protected, block academic time.
 The fellows have been very productive in their use of academic time resulting in journal publications, book chapters, and presentations at national meetings.
 If a presentation is accepted at a national meeting, departmental funding is often available.

+Please note: the Fellow Candidate must be eligible to obtain an Arizona Medical License prior to the start of the program.
 To be eligible for acceptance, applicants must possess an MD or DO degree and have satisfactorily completed a diagnostic radiology residency training program accredited by the ACGME or the Royal College of Physicians and Surgeons of Canada (RCPSC).
 For applicants that originate from a non-ACGME-accredited residency, please note the following requirements and items that will need to accompany your application as outlined by the ACGME under Section III.

 - Curriculum Vitae

 - Medical School Transcripts or Dean’s Letter

 - USMLE Scores (Steps I, II, IICS, III)

 The Neuroradiology Fellowship participates in the National Residency Matching Program.